 I am Richard Morris, 43 years old.
 I’ve been incarcerated for 22 years.

-I was wrongfully convicted of first degree murder, aggravated kidnapping and aggravated vehicular hijacking for which I was sentenced to death.
+I was wrongfully convicted of first degree murder, aggravated kidnapping and aggravated hijacking for which I was sentenced to death.
 That sentence was commuted by Governor George Ryan.
 In 2004, the Illinois Supreme Court overturned my conviction and granted me a new trial due to ineffective assistance of counsel.

 I would like to be seen as someone worthy of the time and effort that goes into the type of assistance I am hoping for.

 Raheem was incarcerated at age 21.
 He was originally on death row, but his release is now set for 2048 at age 75.

 My name is Michael Sullivan, I’m 46 years old.
 I have been incarcerated since I was 21 years old.
 I am a father of 4 children and a grandfather of 7.
 My parents are still alive and have supported me throughout this ordeal.
 I also have a supportive fiance.
 I am an artistic painter and animator as well as a writer.
 I have illustrated a children’s book for my think tank class here at Stateville.
 I am also currently writing two books.
 The first is a children’s book titled “THE TOOLS OF CHESS: The Cognitive Development Process.”
 The second is “The Restoration of Justice.”
 It is similar to a dissertation and is based on a restorative justice class I attended here at Stateville.

 Lastly, I want to state that I believe that Illinois should bring back the parole board because you’ll discover that a second chance for many will be morally right, and you’ll see that many of us, like myself, will be an asset to our society.